 North Lake Tahoe Fire District

-Website: nltfpd.net
+Website: nltfpd.org

 Our Fire District is responsible for providing both emergency and non-emergency responses to the citizens of Incline Village/Crystal Bay, Nevada.
 We take pride in going above and beyond the normal expectations of our customers and constantly strive to improve our services.